nuvitekdev/SalesforceFrameworks/force-app/main/Government_Documents/Permit_And_Licensing/docs/System_Architecture_Guide.md

 - Payments: Pay.gov (Named Credential: PayGov).
 The example callout code is commented out until integration is available.
 Tests use safe fallbacks.
 Configure the Named Credential and CSP Trusted Sites when ready.
 - GIS: ArcGIS REST (Trusted Sites).
 Use `GISProximityService` as a placeholder until endpoints are configured.
 Replace with real REST invocations when service details are available.
 - Platform Events: `Nuvi_Permit_Status_Change__e` is provided (ApplicationId, Stage, Message).
 Publish via `StatusEventPublisher.publishStatusChange()` after key transitions.
 Subscribe using Apex triggers for notifications and dashboards.
 - LWR/Experience Cloud: Use LWR pages (LWC-only).
-Add `nuviPermitApplicationWizard`, `nuviPermitDocumentManager`, `nuviPermitSignatureManager`, and `permitMap` to appropriate pages.
+Add `nuviPermitApplicationWizard`, `nuviPermitDocumentManager`, `nuviPermitSignatureManager`, and `nuviPermitMap` to appropriate pages.
 Ensure CSP Trusted Sites include external LLMs, ArcGIS, and Pay.gov.